Chloe Chong: F1 Academy

+On 15 March 2023, it was announced that Chong would compete in the 2023 season of F1 Academy for Prema Racing.
+She was the youngest driver in the inaugural season of the championship at the age of 16 and the only one moving from karting to open wheel racing.
+She finished 14th of 15 drivers, scoring 25 points across six races.
+Chong returned in the 2025 season for Rodin Motorsport with support from Charlotte Tilbury.
+During Miami Race 1, Chong was penalized with a three-place grid drop for causing a collision.
+She finished the season in 11th and departed from Rodin.

 Indian Racing League

 In December 2023, Chong raced in two rounds of the Indian Racing League with the team Speed Demons Delhi.
-She scored a 10th place finish in her second race, salvaging points with top-6 pace after a mistake left her two laps down.
+She scored a tenth place finish in her second race, salvaging points with top-six pace after a mistake left her two laps down.

 British F4

 For the 2024 season, Chong moved to the F4 British Championship with JHR Developments.
-She secured a best finish of 7th place at the Donington Park, with a total of 16 points at the end of the season.
+She secured a best finish of seventh place at the Donington Park, with a total of sixteen points at the end of the season.
 She was awarded the Pirelli Hardest Charger Award for round six at Zandvoort, after making up a total of 25 positions over the three races.